Hiking in the Chiemgau for connoisseurs

 Do you like to travel with the mobile home for hiking in the Chiemgau?

 - Campsites at the Chiemsee we present in this article.
 However, there are other campsites in the Salzburg area.
-After a day trip you can relax in a Dutch Oven on one portable grill or maybe on that Campfire Prepare your dinner by the lake.
+After a day trip you can relax in a Dutch Oven on one portable grill or maybe on a campfire Prepare your dinner by the lake.
 You can also find Dutch oven accessories can be found here.